Smard Homes | Custom Modular Homes, A-Frame & Container Homes in India

 Applications of Prefabricated Buildings

-- Healthcare: Emergency clinics and mobile healthcare units utilize prefab solutions.
+• Healthcare: Emergency clinics and mobile medical units rely on prefab structures for rapid deployment.

 Applications of Pre-Engineered Buildings

-- Industrial: Warehouses, manufacturing plants, and cold storage units.
+• Industrial: Warehouses, manufacturing plants, and cold storage facilities depend on PEBs for large-scale operations.

-- Commercial: Shopping malls, office spaces, and sports arenas.
+• Commercial: Shopping malls, office buildings, and sports arenas benefit from PEB’s durability and scalability.

-- Infrastructure: Airports, railway stations, and parking lots.
+• Infrastructure: Airports, railway stations, and parking lots use pre-engineered structures for efficient construction.